andremchang/andremchang.github.io/README.md

 André's website is made with 🧡, crafted by human, not by AI.
-Text and images by Homo sapiens.
+Text and images by <i>Homo sapiens</i>.